CaptainCrowbar/crow/docs/path.md

 bool Path::is_unicode() const noexcept;
 ```

 True if the name is valid UTF.
-(This checks the name of the file, not its
+This checks the name of the file, not its
-contents; see `file_content()` for content encoding checks.)
+contents.

 ```c++
 Path Path::relative_to(const Path& base, flag_type flags = no_flags) const;